 He took that lump of dried up, flaking, impure clay and he massaged it!
 He worked on it with incredibly gentle hands and the first thing he did was remove the rocks of sleep-deprivation and nightmares!
 Nobody can function well if they are tired, ill, or terrified.
 God knew that, even if I didn’t, so he didn’t even try to do anything with me spiritually until he had dealt with my physical need for sleep.
 For details about how He did that see this blog entry titled “Lesson One“.

-The next thing he had to deal with was the lack of moisure in the clay.
+The next thing he had to deal with was the lack of moisture in the clay.
 I’m no expert on pottery but I’m pretty sure dry clay will just crumble to dust if you try to work it without adding moisture.
 In human terms that meant dealing with my closed-minded resistance to learning.
-If anyone tried to change me in those days I would take instant offence and immediately back away from them.
-God had to open my stubborn mind to the possibility that what I “knew”, or what I believed, might be wrong, harmful, or in need of revision and he had to do it without making me feel criticised or offending me!
+If anyone tried to change me in those days I would take instant offense and immediately back away from them.
+God had to open my stubborn mind to the possibility that what I “knew”, or what I believed, might be wrong, harmful, or in need of revision and he had to do it without making me FEEL criticised or offending me!

 He had to add moisture to the clay.
-Spiritually he did this by massaging me gently and continuously until the very oil from His hands, the tears from his eyes and the blood of Christ itself had penetrated and moisturised the clay making it soft and malleable.
+Spiritually he did this by massaging me gently and continuously until the very oil from His hands, the tears from his eyes, and the blood of Christ itself had penetrated and moisturised the clay making it soft and malleable.

 In human terms, he worked with me on my level, at my pace and in ways that worked for me.
 See the blog entry titled “You can’t believe everything you tell yourself” for an example of how he got me to open my mind and be willing to learn and change.